 ArchitectsArchitectenbureau Koen van Velsen BV

-From the architect.
+Text description provided by the architects.
 From a small footprint, the Rehabilitation Centre Groot Klimmendaal designed by Koen van Velsen gradually fans out towards the top and cantilevers out over the surrounding terrain.
 Despite its size, the brown-golden anodised aluminium facade allows the nearly 14,000 sqm building to blend in with its natural surroundings.

 This project was chosen as a finalist for the 2011 Mies van der Rohe Award.